delucaal/MRIToolkit/README.md

 ###### Requirements:
 - MRIToolkit relies on a couple of third party dependencies:
+  - Elastix:
-  - Elastix: 1) Either compile your own version or grab the executables for your platform [here](https://surfdrive.surf.nl/files/index.php/s/v8YMk8M49rCMB2q).
-2) Copy the file "TemplateMRIToolkitDefineLocalVars.m" to your MATLAB default folder (user/MATLAB or Documents/MATLAB), rename the file as "MRIToolkitDefineLocalVars.m".
-3) Edit the script, adjusting the variable MRIToolkit.Elastix.Location as needed.
+    - 1) Either compile your own version or grab the executables for your platform [here](https://surfdrive.surf.nl/files/index.php/s/v8YMk8M49rCMB2q).
+    - 2) Copy the file "TemplateMRIToolkitDefineLocalVars.m" to your MATLAB default folder (user/MATLAB or Documents/MATLAB), rename the file as "MRIToolkitDefineLocalVars.m".
+    - 3) Edit the script, adjusting the variable MRIToolkit.Elastix.Location as needed.
   - NODDI toolbox: if you would like to try the mFOD method, you will need to add the [NODDI toolbox](http://mig.cs.ucl.ac.uk/index.php?n=Tutorial.NODDImatlab) to the MATLAB path.
   - ExploreDTI: While MRIToolkit is entirely self-sufficient (e.g. all needed ExploreDTI functions are bundled and adapted), the visualization of fiber tractograhy and other results will need ExploreDTI.
 Get it for free from [Alexander Leemans](www.exploredti.com).

 ###### Notes:
-- MRIToolkit is NOT approved for clinical use
+- **MRIToolkit is NOT approved for clinical use**
 - This code is a work in progress.
 It will be updated without notice to ensure bug-fixes and the inclusion of best available methods

 ###### License:
 - This software is distributed under the LGPLv3 license (https://opensource.org/licenses/lgpl-3.0.html).

 ## References:
 The toolbox is referenced for the first time in [Guo et al.](https://arxiv.org/abs/1910.05372).
-Please cite the original works corresponding to the steps you are including:
+Additionally, please cite the original works corresponding to the steps you use:
 - [ExploreDTI](http://www.exploredti.com): Leemans, A., Jeurissen, B., Sijbers, J., & Jones, D. K. (2009).
 ExploreDTI: a graphical toolbox for processing, analyzing, and visualizing diffusion MR data.
 17th Annual Meeting of the International Society for Magnetic Resonance in Medicine, Honolulu, Hawaii, USA, 3537.
 - Diffusion MRI pre-processing: ([signal drift correction](https://onlinelibrary.wiley.com/doi/full/10.1002/mrm.26124), [Gibbs ringing correction](https://www.ncbi.nlm.nih.gov/pubmed/26142273), motion and eddy currents correction, [B-matrix rotation](https://www.ncbi.nlm.nih.gov/pubmed/19319973), EPI correction, MPPCA denoising)
 - [Diffusion Tensor Imaging (DTI)](https://pubmed.ncbi.nlm.nih.gov/8130344/) and [Diffusion Kurtosis Imaging (DKI)](https://pubmed.ncbi.nlm.nih.gov/15906300/) fit including the [MK-curve method](https://www.ncbi.nlm.nih.gov/pubmed/30978492);